mattduguid/mcp-101/README.md

 ### add code to scaffold

-[edit /vscode-extensions-mcp-101/src/extension.ts](/vscode-extensions-mcp-101/src/extension.ts) which contains the code the vscode extension,
+[edit /vscode-extensions-mcp-101/src/extension.ts](/vscode-extensions-mcp-101/src/extension.ts) which contains the code for the vscode extension,

 ### edit command